piyushpathak03/Car-Price-Prediction/README.md

 # Car-Price-Prediction

-How do you evaluate the apt Price for a second hand car?
+How do you evaluate the apt Price for a second hand cars?

 You look at the number of years, the type of fuel, how many KMS it has run etc.